Documenting your #ProtestPP event

-It is important to carefully document your protest.
-If the local media give scant or no coverage to your protest, you can still disseminate your own account of it—including photos and video—through every possible channel.
-Your record of the event also helps the national team assess the success of the event and plan for future protests.
+It is important to carefully document your #ProtestPP event to bolster the nationwide impact of this day.
+If the local media give scant or no coverage to your vigil, you can still disseminate your own account of it—including photos and video—through every possible channel.
+Your record of the event also helps the national team assess the success of the event and plan future events.

 - Taking photos and video